ricrogz/molecular_templates/README.md

 ## How to contribute

+**PLEASE DO NOT MODIFY template_smiles.h DIRECTLY**, it will be automatically updated once your PR is merged.

 To contribute (one or more) ring system templates, you should do the following:

 1. Fork and clone this repository.